Frampton plugs in and shines on

 To celebrate the release of the new Ltd. Ed.
 Peter Frampton Les Paul Custom PRO and Ltd. Ed.
 Peter Frampton "1964" Texan Premium Outfits, Epiphone.com spoke with GRAMMY winner and Musicians Hall of Fame member Peter Frampton.

-Peter Frampton was born in 1950 and like most young Englishman was mad for the sounds of English skiffle and American rock 'n' roll at an early age.
-He grew up in Bromley, Kent where he attended Bromley Technical High School (Frampton's Dad was head of the art department) and spent his lunch hours playing Buddy Holly songs with classmate David Bowie.
+Peter Frampton was born in 1950 and like most young Englishman, from an early age he was mad for the sounds of English skiffle and American rock 'n' roll.
+Frampton grew up in Bromley, Kent where he attended Bromley Technical High School (Frampton's Dad was head of the art department) and spent his lunch hours playing Buddy Holly songs with classmate David Bowie.
 Frampton first took to his grandmother's banjolele before moving to guitar, and throughout his teens played in various bands including The Preachers, who were briefly managed and produced by Rolling Stones bassist Bill Wyman.

 In 1968, 18-year old Frampton joined Humble Pie, the new group led by former Small Faces guitarist Steve Marriott, which helped to not only solidify Frampton's growing reputation as a superlative player but also introduced him to future lifelong friends who the top stars of the London rock scene including Ringo Starr and a young Steve Miller along with his producer, Glyn Johns whose credits include The Eagles, The Beatles, the Rolling Stones, and The Who.